A solo cycling expedition · 2026 to 2027

 Donate to CMI and, if you want, put your name (or your company's name, image, logo, or a message) on a kit panel as a thank-you.
 Panels are sized case by case.
 Larger contributions get larger, more visible panels.
 Smaller contributions get smaller panels.
 We'll work out the right placement together.

-Donation goes straight to CMI's restricted aid fund.
+Donation goes straight to CMI's Financial Aid Fund.
 100% tax-deductible through CMI as a registered 501(c)(3) nonprofit.
 Funds clinical care for kids whose families can't pay.

 Every panel placement is worked out case by case based on the size of the gift.
 Reach out and we'll figure out the right fit together.